ocelhay/ACORN/docs/README.md

 # ACORN

+A Clinically Oriented antimicrobial Resistance Network (ACORN) is a Wellcome funded project led by the Mahidol-Oxford Tropical Medicine Research Unit and the Oxford University of Oxford Clinical Research Unit.

 [Access the online app](https://moru.shinyapps.io/acornamr/) in which you can visualise a demo dataset or previously generated ACORN Data.
 To generate ACORN Data, use the offline version, available on the [GitHub repository of the project.](https://github.com/ocelhay/ACORN)